 - Soldering iron stand – Keeps the hot tip safe and secure between uses.

 - Helping hands tool – A tool with two crocodile clips and a magnifying glass for hands-free stability and visibility.
+More expensive options are various models of circuit board holders.

 - Fume extractor for soldering – Removes harmful fumes to protect your lungs.